timescale/docs/getting-started/aggregation.md

 ## Find average stock prices for the last week

 Timescale has custom SQL functions that can help make time-series analysis easier and faster.
-In this procedure, you'll learn about another common Timescale function, `time_bucket` which allows you to take a time column and "bucket" the values based on an interval of your choice.
+In this section, you'll learn about another common Timescale function, `time_bucket` which allows you to take a time column and "bucket" the values based on an interval of your choice.